acuminous/x-pool/README.md

 ### API

-X-Pool does not currently support priorities

 #### acquire(priority? : number) : Promise&lt;T&gt;
 acquire() : Promise&lt;T&gt;

-X-Pool does not currently support priorities
+X-Pool does not currently support priorities.
+If you need this feature please create an issue.

 #### isBorrowedResource() : boolean
 This method is not necessary since returning an unmanaged resource to the pool will have no effect.